Pixadus/pixadus.github.io/content/day13.md

 > Thoughts of my last attempt filter through my mind.
 I feel my heart speed up just a bit.
 Ugh.

-I'll head east, following the A1 and side roads, though I'd like to demo the M1 and see how the bike reacts to the highway.
+I'll head east, following the A1 and side roads, though I'd like to try out the M1 and see how the bike reacts to the highway.

 <div class="gallery">
     <a href="https://live.staticflickr.com/65535/52916431798_467e3ea617_o_d.png" data-ngthumb="https://live.staticflickr.com/65535/52916431798_467e3ea617_o_d.png"></a>
 </div>

-Targeting a shorter journey for now - leaving plenty of time to find a place to sit and log a bit of work in there, as well as the opportunity to arrive at my destination while it's still light out.
+I'll be doing shorter stints, at least at first.
+I'm not used to riding motorcycles for long periods of time, and I want to be sure to get some hours of work, reading and exploration in during the day.

+These next few weeks are going to be curious.

 My posts from now are probably going to become a bit scattered, as I can't anticipate what the coming days will look like.
 I promise to take a lot of pictures for you though.